 Teacher, scientist, social entrepreneur, and founder of the Nepal Wireless Networking Project, Mahabir Pun has done much to improve the lives and opportunities of children living in remote villages across the Nepalese Himalayas.

-After gaining a scholarship to study in the US for his exceptional ability in writing papers and achieving a master’s degree in education, Pun returned to his home village of Nangi with a mission, and soon established a new school for the community.
+After gaining a scholarship to study in the US for his exceptional ability in writing papers and achieving a master’s degree in education, Pun returned to his home village of Nangi with a mission and soon established a new school for the community.
 The school would serve as a template for a more sustainable form of education in rural Nepal, with a focus on computer science and other income-generating skills.

 His innovation and campaigning over the past 30 years have led to computer equipment being donated from all over the world, the establishment of an improvised wireless network connecting remote villages across the Himalayas, and a brighter future for thousands of children in Nepal.